john-forrest/eks-scaling-play/cluster-scale-experiment.md

 stage using terraform, but the assumption is that the cluster might be created by a different team than wants to setup the nodes for the application, who may have different access rights.
-For this reason, each will have its own independent terraform state - in a proper scenario, that would have differing access rights but not bothering with that bit here.
+For this reason, each will have its own independent terraform state - in a proper scenario, that would probably have differing access rights but not bothering with that bit here.

 The initial requirement for both is to setup some terraform state environments.
 Having said the above, to simplify things I will use a single s3 bucket to hold the state of